imrtech/Election_Analysis/README.md

   ![This is an image](/Resources/Election_Results_by_candidate.png)

-The code used to find the total number of votes was:
+The code file can be found here:  [filename](/PyPoll_Challenge.py)

-  # Print the final vote count (to terminal)
+Here is the code used to find the total number of votes:

     election_results = (
         f"\nElection Results\n"
         f"-------------------------\n"